dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 ::

-  public class RawPage extends Page {
+  public final class RawPage extends Page {

-    public RawPage() {
-        super();
+    RawPage(PageManager pageFactory, int type, PageId pageId) {
+      super(pageFactory, type, pageId);
     }

-    @Override
-    public void init() {
-        // does nothing
+    RawPage(PageManager pageFactory, PageId pageId, ByteBuffer bb) {
+      super(pageFactory, pageId, bb);
     }

   }

+The constructor that accepts the ByteBuffer argument, should retrieve the contents of the Page from the ByteBuffer.

 Page Size and implementation of Storable interface
 --------------------------------------------------
 The Page class implements the Storable interface.
-However, unlike other implementations, a Page has a fixed length which is defined by the Page Factory responsible for creating it.
-The Page obtains the page size from the Page Factory instance and uses that to determine its persistent size.
+However, unlike other implementations, a Page has a fixed length which is defined by the PageManager responsible for creating it.
+The Page obtains the page size from the PageManager instance and uses that to determine its persistent size.
 Sub-classes cannot change this value.
-This means that the page size of all pages managed by a particular Page Factory instance is always the same.
+This means that the page size of all pages managed by a particular PageManager instance is always the same.

-Sub-classes of course still need to implement their own store() and retrieve() methods.
+Sub-classes of course still need to implement their own store() method and a constructor that can initialize the object from a supplied ByteBuffer object.
 These methods should always invoke their super class counterparts before processing local content.

 Example::

-  public class RawPage extends Page {
+  public class MyPage extends Page {
-    int i;
+       int i = 0;

-    public RawPage() {
-      super();
+    MyPage(PageManager pageFactory, int type, PageId pageId) {
+      super(pageFactory, type, pageId);
     }

-    public void init() {
+    MyPage(PageManager pageFactory, PageId pageId, ByteBuffer bb) {
+      super(pageFactory, pageId, bb);
-      i = 0;
+      i = bb.getInt();
     }

+    /**
+     * @see org.simpledbm.rss.api.pm.Page#store(java.nio.ByteBuffer)
+     */
+    @Override
     public void store(ByteBuffer bb) {
       super.store(bb);
       bb.putInt(i);
     }
-    public void retrieve(ByteBuffer bb) {
-      super.retrieve(bb);
-      i = bb.getInt();
   }
-  }

 How various Page types are managed
 ----------------------------------
-SimpleDBM_ modules do not know in advance what page types are to be used.
-Some of the modules define their own page types.
-However, despite this the Buffer Manager, and the Transaction Manager modules must handle pages, even read and write them to the disk as necessary.
+Some of the SimpleDBM modules define their own page types.
+These page types are not known to the BufferManager or the TransactionManager, which must still handle such pages, even read and write them to the disk as necessary.
 This is made possible as follows:

 * Each Page type is given a typecode in the Object Registry.
-  This allows the Page Factory to obtain instances of specific Page types given the typecode.
+A PageFactory implementation is registered for each Page typecode.

 * The typecode is stored in the first two bytes (as a short integer) of the Page when the page is persisted.
 When reading a page, the first two bytes are inspected to determine the correct Page type to instantiate.
-Reading and writing various page types is managed by the Page Factory implementation.
+Reading and writing various page types is managed by the PageFactory implementation.

+* The PageManager looks up the PageFactory implementation in the ObjectRegistry, whenever it needs to persist or read pages.

-* The Buffer Manager uses the Page Factory implementation to generate new instances of Pages or to read/write specific pages.
+* The Buffer Manager uses the PageManager to generate new instances of Pages or to read/write specific pages.